-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

+Yes No

 Does your institution have an application fee?
-Yes No X Amount of application fee: Can it be waived for applicants with financial need?
-Yes No If you have an application fee and an on-line applic ation option, plea se indicate polic who apply on-line:

-Same fee Free

-Reduced
+X

+Amount of application fee:

 Yes No

-Can on-line application fee be waived for applicants with financial need?
+Can it be waived for applicants with financial need?

-C14 Application closing date

-Yes No

-Does your institution have an application closing date?

-Date

-Application closing date (fall)

-Priority Date

-Yes No

-C15 Are first-time, first-year students accepted for terms fall? other than the Х

-C16 Notification to applicants of admission decision sen t (fill in one only)

-Х On a rolling basis beginning 1-Sep

-By (date): Other:

-C17 Reply policy for admitted applicants (fill in one only)

-Must reply by (date):

-No set date Must reply by May 1st or within weeks if notified thereafter

-Other:

-Deadline for housing deposit (MMDI 1-May Amount of housing deposit: 100

-Refundable if student does not enroll?

-Х Yes, in full

-Yes, in part No

-C18 Deferred admission Yes No

-Does your institution allow students to postpone enrollme admission? ent after Х

-If yes, maximum period of postponement:

-C19 Early admission of high school students N

-Does your institution allow high school students to enroll Yes No

-first-time, first-year (freshman) students one year or mor school graduation? e before high Х

-5
+If you have an application fee and an on-line apply who apply on-line: lication option, ple ease indicate poli cy for students Same fee Free Reduced Yes No Can on-line application fee be waived for applicants with financial need?
+C14 Application closing date Yes No Does your institution have an application closing date?
+103 X Application closing date (fall) Priority Date Yes No C15 Are first-time, first-year students accepted for ter fall? ms other than the X C16 Notification to applicants of admission decision sent (fill in one only ') X On a rolling basis beginning 27-Sep By (date): Other: - - - C17 Reply policy for admitted applicants (fill in one on ly) X Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified t hereafter Deadline for housing deposit (MMDD): Amount of housing deposit: \$100 - Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enroadmission? ollment after X No If yes, maximum period of postponement: 1 semester - C19 Early admission of high school students Yes No Does your institution allow high school students to endirect-time, first-year students one year or more before graduation? Х

 C20 Common Application: Question removed from CDS.
-(In nitiated during 20 06-2007 cycle)
+(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Pl ans
+C21-C22: Early Decision and Early Action Plans